NotFlexCoder/barcode-generator-api/README.md

 ## 📝 License

-This project is licensed under the MIT License – see the [LICENSE](https://github.com/NotFlexCoder/NotFlexCoder/blob/main/LICENSE) file for details.
+This project is licensed under the License – see the [LICENSE](https://github.com/NotFlexCoder/NotFlexCoder/blob/main/LICENSE) file for details.